MicrosoftDocs/azure-databases-docs/articles/postgresql/migrate/migration-service/tutorial-migration-service-aurora-offline.md

 [!INCLUDE [prerequisites-migration-service-postgresql-offline-aurora](includes/aurora/prerequisites-migration-service-postgresql-offline-aurora.md)]

-## Perform the migration
+## Initiate the migration

 You can migrate by using the Azure portal or the Azure CLI.

 #### [Portal](#tab/portal)

-The Azure portal provides a simple and intuitive wizard-based experience that guides you through migration.
-Following the steps outlined in this tutorial, you can seamlessly transfer your database to Azure Database for PostgreSQL - Flexible Server and take advantage of its powerful features and scalability.
+The Azure portal offers a simple and intuitive wizard-based experience to guide you through migration.
+Following the steps that are outlined in this tutorial, you can seamlessly transfer your database to Azure Database for PostgreSQL - Flexible Server and take advantage of its powerful features and scalability.

-To migrate with the Azure portal, you first configure the migration task, connect to the source and target, and then perform the migration.
+To migrate by using the Azure portal, first configure the migration task, then connect to the source and target, and finally, initiate the migration.

 ### Configure the migration task

-The migration service comes with a simple, wizard-based experience on the Azure portal.
+The migration service offers a simple, wizard-based experience in the Azure portal.

-1. Open your web browser and go to the [portal](https://portal.azure.com/).
+1. Open your web browser and go to the [Azure portal](https://portal.azure.com/).
 Enter your credentials to sign in.
-The default view is your service dashboard.

-1. Go to your Azure Database for the PostgreSQL flexible server.
+1. Go to your instance of Azure Database for PostgreSQL - Flexible Server.

-1. In the **Overview** tab of the flexible server, on the left menu, scroll down to **Migration** and select it.
+1. On the service menu, select **Migration**.

     :::image type="content" source="media/tutorial-migration-service-aurora-offline/offline-portal-select-migration-pane.png" alt-text="Screenshot of the migration selection in the Azure portal." lightbox="media/tutorial-migration-service-aurora-offline/offline-portal-select-migration-pane.png":::

-1. Select the **Create** button to migrate from Amazon Aurora to a flexible server.
+1. Select **Create** to migrate from Amazon Aurora to a flexible server.

     > [!NOTE]
     > The first time you use the migration service, an empty grid appears with a prompt to begin your first migration.

-    If migrations to your flexible server target are already created, the grid now contains information about attempted migrations.
+    If migrations to your flexible server target are already created, the grid contains information about attempted migrations.

-1. Select the **Create** button to go through a wizard-based series of tabs to perform a migration.
+1. Select **Create** to go through a wizard-based series of tabs to perform a migration.

     :::image type="content" source="media/tutorial-migration-service-aurora-offline/portal-offline-create-migration.png" alt-text="Screenshot of the create migration page." lightbox="media/tutorial-migration-service-aurora-offline/portal-offline-create-migration.png":::

 #### Setup

-The user needs to provide multiple details related to the migration, such as the migration name, source server type, option, and mode.
+Enter or select the following information:

-- **Migration name** is the unique identifier for each migration to this Flexible Server target.
-This field accepts only alphanumeric characters and doesn't accept any special characters except a hyphen (-).
-The name can't start with a hyphen and should be unique for a target server.
-No two migrations to the same Flexible Server target can have the same name.
+- **Migration name**: Enter a unique identifier for each migration to this flexible server target.
+Use only alphanumeric characters and hyphens (`-`).
+The name can't start with a hyphen, and it must be unique for a target server.
+No two migrations to the same flexible server target can have the same name.

-- **Source Server Type** - Depending on your PostgreSQL source, you can select the corresponding source type, such as a cloud-based PostgreSQL service, an on-premises setup, or a virtual machine.
+- **Source server type**: Select the source type that corresponds to your PostgreSQL source, such as a cloud-based PostgreSQL service, an on-premises setup, or a virtual machine.

-- **Migration Option** - Allows you to perform validations before triggering a migration.
-You can pick any of the following options
+- **Migration option**: Allows you to perform validations before triggering a migration.
+You can pick any of the following options:

     - **Validate** - Checks your server and database readiness for migration to the target.
     - **Migrate** - Skips validations and starts migrations.
     - **Validate and Migrate** — Performs validation before triggering a migration.
 If there are no validation failures, the migration is triggered.